rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Frequently Asked Questions ==
 = Which shopping merchants are supported? =
 Currently we support 8 major shopping engines like Google Shopping, Amazon, Ebay & etc.
-= Does Best WooCommerce ProducT Feed supports product variation? = Yes, It does.
+= Does Best WooCommerce Product Feed supports product variation? = Yes, It does.
 = Is there a product limit? =
 No, you can add as many products to your product feeds as you want but this feature is only available for pro-users.
 In free version you can create product feed up-to 2000 products.